Plaban9/COMP229_Assignment_2/README.md

-﻿# comp229-crud
+﻿# comp229-Assignment

-You will need to have a local mongodb up and then you can run these both commands on the root folder of this project.
+You will need to have a local Mongodb up and then you can run both these commands on the root folder of this project.

 ```
 npm i